How to Visualise Data in Tableau

 Step 7: Create a Table to Complete Data Visualisation

 You should now see a Tableau table with the Country names listed to the left, followed by Export, Import and Turnover columns.
-To rearrange the columns’ order in Tableau, click and drag the Turnover header and then move it to the left.
+To rearrange the columns’ order in Tableau, click and drag the Turnover header and move it to the left.

 Finally, go to the Turnover header and click on the symbol (three lines) to rearrange the table.
 The table should now show the countries with the highest trade turnover first.